• Home

 October 17, 2023

 Here’s a quick focus on sea anemones.
-You’ll probably be most familiar with the bubble-tip anemone, which is often associated with the anemonefish (clown fish) that live among its tentacles; however, this is not the case on Norfolk Island where no anemonefish have been recorded to date.
+You’ll probably be most familiar with the bubble-tip anemone, which is often associated with the anemonefish (clown fish) that live among its tentacles.
+Here on Norfolk Island we have a rare clownfish, called McCulloch’s anemonefish or McCulloch’s clownfish Amphiprion mccullochi, which is endemic to here and Lord Howe Island.
+Having said that, I’ve never seen this fish inside the lagoons.
+It prefers instead to live in around the island in more open water.
 I’ve also recorded six other species of anemone in Norfolk Island’s lagoons, and there could easily be more.

 A close relative of corals and jellyfish, sea anemones are soft-bodied animals that ensnare and immobilise passing prey with their stinging tentacles and then digest them.
 Their digestive enzymes are so strong ‘they can digest the flesh of a small animal in 15 minutes’.[i]